amikael/mammoth-nlp-setup/README.md

 - [lazy_python_container.md](lazy_python_container.md) - Using the container through the CSC-style module (that I adapted to the container)

 ### Setting the CONDA Virtual Environment
+- [setup3.11.py](setup3.11.py) is an update file to `setup.py` of `mammoth-nlp`: this comes with some updates in the `install_requires` of mammoth-nlp when this is being installed on Python 3.11.
+(After a thorough testing, this file update may be included to the mammoth-nlp codebase.)
+- [mammoth_dep_check.py](mammoth_dep_check.py) is a tool for checking the status of the python packages required by `mammoth-nlp`.
+- [mammoth_dep_check_proposed3.11.py](mammoth_dep_check_proposed3.11.py) is the same tool with some updates in the `install_requires` of mammoth-nlp when this is being installed on Python 3.11.
+- [mammoth_dep_check.md](mammoth_dep_check.md) gives some examples of the use case, indicating the changes in the package requirement status when I installed mammoth-nlp on Python 3.11 and made some changes to get the clean output.

+  For the basic use this tool is a bit too much code, but it gives a nice output anyway.
+If it does not work, it may require some registry file (a dot file) to exist in the user's home directory.
+This is because the tool was orginally intended for finding out whether these packages are from the cray-python module, pytorch module, user's local installations or from the virtual environment, but this functionaly is a relic that may or may not work when set up with some wrappers for module and pip commands.
                                                                                                                                                      - [mammoth_dep_installs1.md](mammoth_dep_installs1.md) is a document describing verbosely how I set up the virtual environment for mammoth-nlp and learned to do it "almost right".
 This was done first under a recommended AI container since this was newer than the pytorch module.
 (Later on, I managed to make a CSC-style module out of this container.
 Soon, I guess, we can expect to have a newer pytorch module available too.)
 - [mammoth_dep_installs2.md](mammoth_dep_installs2.md) decribes what still went wrong with the creation of the virtual environment.
 I identified 6 recipies to do the things in the right way.
 You are not done before you understand all six of them.
 - [mammoth_dep_installs3.md](mammoth_dep_installs3.md) validates the pytorch version of the venv with site packages.
 - [mammoth_dep_installs4.md](mammoth_dep_installs4.md) uses a CSC-style module for a CSC-built container and reinstall mammoth-nlp using it.
 The best results so far!
-- [setup3.11.py](setup3.11.py) is an update file to `setup.py` of `mammoth-nlp`: this comes with some updates in the `install_requires` of mammoth-nlp when this is being installed on Python 3.11.
-(After a thorough testing, this file update may be included to the mammoth-nlp codebase.)
-- [mammoth_dep_check.py](mammoth_dep_check.py) is a tool for checking the status of the python packages required by `mammoth-nlp`.
-- [mammoth_dep_check_proposed3.11.py](mammoth_dep_check_proposed3.11.py) is the same tool with some updates in the `install_requires` of mammoth-nlp when this is being installed on Python 3.11.
-- [mammoth_dep_check.md](mammoth_dep_check.md) gives some examples of the use case, indicating the changes in the package requirement status when I installed mammoth-nlp on Python 3.11 and made some changes to get the clean output.

-  For the basic use this tool is a bit too much code, but it gives a nice output anyway.
-If it does not work, it may require some registry file (a dot file) to exist in the user's home directory.
-This is because the tool was orginally intended for finding out whether these packages are from the cray-python module, pytorch module, user's local installations or from the virtual environment, but this functionaly is a relic that may or may not work when set up with some wrappers for module and pip commands.
+- [mammoth_dep_installs5.md](mammoth_dep_installs4.md) uses a CSC-style module for a CSC-built container and reinstall mammoth-nlp using it.
+The best results so far!

 ### Setting up the Inter-processor communication
 - [RCCL-test](https://github.com/amikael/RCCL-tests) is a repository of tools I developed to facilitate testing the inter-processor communications in LUMI.
 - [rocm-setup.sh](rocm-setup.sh) is a shell include file (intended to be sourced rather than called) containing variable settings for the optimal interprocessor communication.